-When you’re sifting through the aisles at Target in search of something to hold your favorite hot beverages, you might find yourself questioning whether or not a teapot or tea kettle is the right choice.
+When you’re sifting through the aisles at Target in search of something to hold your favorite hot beverages, you might find yourself thinking about a teapot vs tea kettle.
 They might look similar, but there is a distinct difference between the two.

 Knowing the difference between a teapot and a tea kettle is important.
 After all, you would hate to buy a teapot and place it on the stove, only to watch it crumble in front of your eyes.